-- 6. Obtain a copy of the legally adopted budget and all amendments. - The District provided a copy of the original and amended budget for fiscal year ending December 31, 2023. - 7.
+- 6. Obtain a copy of the legally adopted budget and all amendments. - The District provided a copy of the original and amended budget for fiscal year ending December 31, 2024. - 7.
 Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there are any exceptions. - The adoption of the original and amended budgets could be traced to the board meeting minutes. - 8.
 Compare the revenues and expenditures of the final budget to actual revenues and expenditures.
-Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more.

-Actual revenues exceeded budgeted revenues.
-Actual expenditures were less than budgeted expenditures.
+Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more. - Although the budget was amended, actual revenues failed to meet budgeted revenues by more than 5% and actual expenditures exceeded budgeted expenditures by more than 5%.
+See the related finding in the review report.